jjhassy/wordle_solver/README.md

 # Wordle Solver
+## Description
+  This is a script that solves the wordle.
+It opens Chrome and everything.
+You can also test it offline to see that the logic I use has a 98% success rate (~91% if you use the bigger word list).
+The logic is elementary.
+If a letter is green, only words with that letter in that spot are considered.
+Yellow, keep words that have that letter, just not in that spot.
+Etc. etc.
+  How did I pick words?
+I scored the words based on the sum of the frequencies of the individual letters.
+I also penalized the score slightly if there were duplicate letters.
+I could have done strategies that knock out a bunch of common letters first or some other logic that is cooler, but I didn't.
+91-98% rate isn't terrible though.
+  The Chrome interactions I followed mostly from this typings.gg solver script: https://github.com/woosalexe/typingsgg-hack/blob/master/typingsgg.py, working with HTML is extremely annoying.
+  Other sources like where I got the word list and the frequencies of letters are commented in the code.
+  Overall, I enjoyed this project.
+It was really annoying to work with Chrome and reading the documentation of Selenium stuff.
+Additionally, looking through the HTML and finding out how to grab info from individual rows was a pain.
+  Cool stuff I'm proud of using in this project: dictionaries, sets, maps, file reading, lambda function, selenium webdriver stuff, and a lot of swag (comes naturally to me really).

 ## How to run
 - Clone the repo.
 - The chromedriver is for Mac, so if that's not you, find you appropriate chromedriver download at https://googlechromelabs.github.io/chrome-for-testing/#stable and put it in the directory of the repo.